Recent developments and trends

 (f) Retention and protection of passenger data?

-The Protection of Personal Information Act, which has yet to come into effect, will cover the retention and protection of passenger data comprehensively.
+The Protection of Personal Information Act, which for the most part has yet to become operative, will cover the retention and protection of passenger data comprehensively.

 What rules and liabilities apply to the air carriage of cargo?